 – Campervan facilities (water points and waste disposal)

 The North Coast 500 is the most popular road trip in the UK and is Scotland’s answer to route 66.
-This stunning coastal route follows many beautiful beaches, as well as plenty other hidden gems, including waterfalls.
+This stunning coastal route includes many beautiful beaches, as well as plenty of other hidden gems, including waterfalls.

 In this post, we share the best waterfalls on the NC500 route that you must add to your North Coast 500 itinerary.

 No time to read now?
 No problem, save a pin to your Pinterest board for later!

 Waterfalls are a great highlight on your NC500 trip.
 Scotland see’s on average up to 3,000mm of rain per year, meaning the power of the waterfalls on the NC500 is likely to be incredible.
 In this post we will go into more details on our favourite waterfalls on the North Coast 500.